almightynassar/almighty-rpg-manager/src/assets/md/campaign/people.md

-# The Party
-- **Bendris Snvertson**, a Snvert Artificier looking for useful tech to take home
-- **Geliah Sivvith**, a Lacinum Specter that is running from his past
-- **Raorik**, an Elderforged Monk that is seeking clues to their past
-- **Lippus Heints Godoosebrt**, a Lefantian mercenary that didn't fit in with his kind
-- **Nekol**, a Teztec Druid with a lust for adventure and an interest in death
+- **Nekol**, a Teztec Druid with a lust for adventure and an interest in death.
+Pops in and out as they please.
-- **Sigmane Clanless**, an Orc fighter that was exiled from their clan
+- **Sigmane Clanless**, an Orc fighter that was exiled from their clan.
+Almost died in the Collector's base in Dessingrove.
+MIA.
 - **Bamo**, a Kobold that is seeking a new life outside of their small world

 ## Droids